Suva harbor and waterfront in Fiji

 Frequently Asked Questions

-A: No. Suva is not a beach destination.
-For beaches, visit the Mamanuca or Yasawa Islands (resort areas).
-Suva offers culture, history, markets, and rainforest — not resort-style beaches.
+No. Suva is not a beach destination.
+The capital sits on the wet southeastern coast, and nearby shoreline is mostly mudflats.
+For resort-style white sand, visit the Mamanuca or Yasawa Islands on Fiji's western side.
+Suva offers culture, history, a world-class produce hall, and rainforest — not beach lounging.

-A: Kava (yaqona) is a traditional drink made from ground roots mixed with water.
-It's mildly sedative, numbs the mouth, and tastes earthy.
-Culturally significant.
-Safe to try.
-Effects mild.
-Ceremonial experience valuable.
+Kava (yaqona) is a drink made from ground roots mixed with water.
+It is mildly sedative, numbs the mouth slightly, and tastes earthy.
+It is culturally significant throughout Fiji and safe to try.
+The effects are mild and temporary.
+The ceremonial experience of sharing kava in a group is valuable and memorable.

-Q: How long to spend at the Fiji Museum?
+How long should I spend at the Fiji Museum?

-A: 1.5-2 hours to see exhibits properly.
-Museum is small but densely packed with fascinating artifacts and history.
-Thurston Gardens surrounding it add another 30 minutes.
+Allow 1.5 to 2 hours to see exhibits properly.
+The museum is small but densely packed with fascinating artifacts and history spanning 3,700 years.
+Thurston Gardens surrounding it add another 30 minutes of pleasant strolling.
+Entry fee is approximately $10 FJD.